couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 `stale` parameter.
 This controls how and when the view is updated when the view content is queried.
 For more information, see [Index Updates and the stale Parameter](couchbase-manual-ready.html#couchbase-views-writing-stale).
-Views can also be automatically updated on a configurable schedule to ensure that views do not become higely out of sync with the stored documents.
+Views can also be automatically updated on a schedule so that their data is not too out of sync with stored documents.
 For more information, see [Automated Index Updates](couchbase-manual-ready.html#couchbase-views-operation-autoupdate).

 <a id="couchbase-views-types"></a>